 Someone asked me why their honey bee workers were different sizes.
-I can’t give a concrete answer to this question, but it brings up the subject of honey bee genetics.
+I can’t give a concrete answer to this question, but it relates to honey bee genetic diversity.

 The point I want to make here is that even though we refer to worker bees as “sisters,” for the most part they are only “half-sisters.”
 If the queen has mated with 10 drones, for example, the bees in the colony have one mother and 10 fathers.
-This can result in distinctly different genetics between individuals and could, perhaps, be the reason that bees of different sizes are found in one colony.
+This provides a colony with strong genetic diversity.
+It can result in distinctly different genetics between individuals and could be the reason that bees of different sizes and different colors are found in one colony.

 On the downside, all the offspring of one queen and one drone (true sisters) are nearly identical.
-This happens because all the sperm cells produced by one drone are genetically identical to each other—unlike the mixing that occurs when an individual has two sets of chromosomes.
+This happens because all the sperm cells produced by one drone are genetically identical to each other.
+This is unlike the genetic mixing that occurs when an individual has two sets of chromosomes.
 So in our case, the 10% of each colony that are true sisters are going to be susceptible to the same sort of environmental stressors and pathogens.

 The drones in a colony—having only one set of chromosomes from the queen—are more similar to each other than the workers are to each other.
 For the most genetic variability, a queen needs to mate with drones from many different colonies.